 - Click on a list to make it the “active” list.

-- the Genome View displays glyphs (pink dots) where those features exist in the selected reference genome.
+- the Genome View displays glyphs (colored dots) where those features exist in the selected reference genome.

 - Shift-click repeatedly on the list to cycle through its features in the Zoom View.